Skip to main content

 PDF SR_2024_47 674.8 KB

-The inflation rate of the Ilocos Region for the All Income Household decreased to 0.6 percent in September 2024 from 1.8 percent in August 2024.
+The inflation rate of the Ilocos Region for All Income Household increased to 1.9 percent in October 2024 from 0.6 percent in September 2024.
 This brings the average inflation rate from January to…